heyheyhello/voko/readme.md

 useful, and _docs/scope.md_ for the feature set and design decisions for voko.

 __Note__: This is a purely ESM script, so it won't support `require()`.
-Use the minified version to bind to `window` in the browser, and ESM for your bundler.
+Use the minified version to bind to `window` in the browser, and ESM for your bundler or on Pika/Snowpack